BulletproofIntrovert/Front-end-Developer-Interview-Questions-QA/JavaScript/README.md

 variable and function declaration will moved invisiblly to the top of the containing scope.

 ### Describe event bubbling.
+event bubbling is a JavaScript event propagation in HTML DOM. when a event happened, say click, it will trigger from the element from the bottom up to find the binding element.

 ### What's the difference between an "attribute" and a "property"?
+attribute refers to the literal attribute on HTML tags. property refers to properties of DOM object parsed from HTML tags by brower.

 ### Why is extending built in JavaScript objects not a good idea?
+It will break the consistency of the default behavior of built in objects.
+Bad for large project.

 ### Why is extending built ins a good idea?
+Well, convenient for developer on small project.

 ### Difference between document load event and document ready event?
+load event happend when resources are all loaded. ready event happend when DOM have been parsed by browser.

 ### What is the difference between == and ===?

+== is true when values can be regards as the same. like 1 == true, undefined == null
+=== is truen when values are truely the same.

 ### Explain how you would get a query string parameter from the browser window's URL.
+use regular expression

 ### Explain the same-origin policy with regards to JavaScript.
+Ajax cannot request resources other than current domain.

 ### Describe inheritance patterns in JavaScript.
+use Ojbect.create() to inheritance a Object, by prototype

 ### Make this work: javascript [1,2,3,4,5].duplicate(); // [1,2,3,4,5,1,2,3,4,5]
 ```javascript